 Consumer expectations are changing daily, and technology has a lot to do with this.
 The digital age has made customers expect instant gratification; when technology makes just about any information available at the click of a button, more and more people are turning to their devices for answers.
-With this technological transformation comes many up-and-coming trends that companies can get behind to transform their business and cater to the expectations of the customer.
+With this technological transformation comes many up-and-coming customer service trends that companies can get behind to transform their business and cater to the expectations of the customer.
 After all, Gartner research predicted that 85% of consumer interactions will occur without interacting with a human face-to-face.

 Does this mean that companies should rely solely on artificial intelligence to run their business?
 No, but they can certainly benefit from using it as a supplemental tool.

-1. Taking Care of Every Customer by Promoting a Strong Company Culture
+1. Promote a Strong Company Culture

 Customer service has always been dedicated to taking care of the customer.
 But at NRF 2020, Alex Genov, the manager of research and user experience at Zappos shared the importance of shaping the company culture of your business to reflect the customer care you want to provide.
 More speakers at the event detailed how they refer to their customer service employees as something more encouraging, such as “brand ambassador.”
 Empowering the customer service agent is one way to get the positivity flowing through the customer journey.

 Today, everyone you know has a smartphone.
 And if they don’t, it’s rather shocking.